postcss/postcss/docs/writing-a-plugin.md

 to debug the code.

 PostCSS community can help you since we are all experiencing the same problems.
-Don’t afraid to ask in [special Gitter channel](https://gitter.im/postcss/).
+Don’t afraid to ask in [special channel](https://github.com/orgs/postcss/discussions).

 ## Step 6: Make it public